Stookhy/MechaCar_Statistical_Analysis/README.md

    ### Summary

-## Design a Study Comparing the MechaCar to the Competition
+## Study Design: MechaCar vs Competition

    What metric or metrics are you going to test?